craigcondit/uc-linux-bootstrap/README.md

 # uc-docker

-Micro-container for [Docker][docker] which is designed to be small (~ 18 MB), extensible (.deb packages supported), and functional.
-Further, images should be have reproducible builds.
+Micro-container for [Docker][docker] which is designed to be small (~ 18 MB), extensible (support for Debian .deb packages), and functional.
+Further, images should be able to have reproducible builds.

 ### Base Packages ###
     - glibc 2.22